tully-t/Xeno/Kvantum/README.md

 # Xeno Kvantum Theme

 Xeno is a dark theme for Kvantum with colorful gradients and tempered transparency.
-Features a radial window background.
+Features a radial background gradient.

 ![screenshot of Xeno Kvantum theme](screenshots/screenshot_1.png)